 How can you look out for this?

 Number one, read the game rules, where it will often tell you that something is just for show and has no bearing on being far or close to a feature.
-I have been guilty of neglecting to do this at times, and it has cost me in the past.
+I have been guilty of neglecting to do this at times, and it has cost me.

 Number three, go through all of the bets.
 Often (not always), if it’s not AP, the build will not change.
 Examples to the contrary exist, such as with Shark’s Lock and Devil’s Lock, but this will help quite a bit.